The Open Innovation Opportunity for Large Corporations

 In other words?
 Open innovation partnerships don't end at launch.

 It's an ongoing effort.
-Founding teams eventually take the reins to run day-to-day operations.
-But our team offers regular guidance and direction to ensure the fruits of our collective open innovation labor are realized.
+Founders take the reins to run day-to-day ops in time.
+But our team offers regular, ongoing guidance and direction to ensure the fruits of our collective open innovation labor are realized.

 Elliott-Keynote